pfq/PFQ/README.md

 The framework enables the development of high-performance networking applications with different programming languages: C, C++ and Haskell.
-In addition, a pure functional language designed for early stages in-kernel applications is included: PFQ/lang.
+In addition, a pure functional language designed for early stages in-kernel applications is included: pfq-lang.

-PFQ/lang is inspired by Haskell and allows the creation of small applications that run in kernel space, on top of network device drivers.
-Through PFQ/lang it is possible to build efficient bridges, port mirrors, simple firewalls, network balancers and so forth.
+pfq-lang is inspired by Haskell and allows the creation of small applications that run in kernel space, on top of network device drivers.
+Through pfq-lang it is possible to build efficient bridges, port mirrors, simple firewalls, network balancers and so forth.

-The package provides the source code of the PFQ kernel module, user-space libraries for C, C++11-14 and Haskell language, an implementation of PFQ/lang as eDSL for both  C++11-14 and Haskell, and a set of diagnostic tools.
+The package provides the source code of the PFQ kernel module, user-space libraries for C, C++11-14 and Haskell language, an implementation of pfq-lang as eDSL for both  C++11-14 and Haskell, and a set of diagnostic tools.

 Features